grumpyjames/birding-almanac/features/a-200-bird-year/part-46-notts-excursions.md

 Yes, fine, this bit is not in Nottinghamshire.
 You win this round, pedants.

-We park at the well known end of the reserve and are greeted by some immensely enthusiastic volunteers.
+We park at the well-known end of the reserve and are greeted by some immensely enthusiastic volunteers.
 They've definitely had their Weetabix.
 That, or they don't usually get many visitors on a Friday.

 We have a quick look for the visitor centre hide, and there are already good ducks; Goosander again making a strong appearance.
 A